 Serving refugees since 1975, the Fort Smith AEC helps teach our clients English through reading, writing, listening, pronunciation and speaking.
 Their goal is to prepare adults for the workforce or for higher education.
 The organization believes that refugee resettlement is great for our communities and are an "important and vibrant part" of Northwest Arkansas.

 Potter's house academy

 Potter's House Academy has taken some of our refugee families children and enrolled them in their programs.
 They have helped improve their language skills and encourage them in their adjustment to a new culture.
 They believe that "a healthy community is a diverse community", part of which includes embracing new neighbors.

 Rockin' Baker Academy offers training opportunities to our refugees who are looking to acquire trade and/or soft skills.
 They also hope to offer employment for refugees as the need arises.Their goal is to "enable self-sufficiency through on-the-job skills training.
 They believe that everyone deserves the opportunity to live productive lives and become active participants in society.

 The Grove Church

-The Grove Church has a group that has gone through co-sponsor training and is anxiously waiting to matched with a refugee family.
-While they wait, they have found opportunities to volunteer at several events such as the Mock Refugee Camp at the University of Arkansas.
-They believe that Canopy provides a unique opportunity to bring the world into the local community.
+The Grove Church has formed a co-sponsor group that is anxiously waiting to be matched with a refugee family.
+In the meantime, they have found opportunities to volunteer at several events such as the Mock Refugee Camp at the University of Arkansas.
+They believe that Canopy provides a unique opportunity to bring the world to our community.
 They are thankful for the refugee families who are now able to call Northwest Arkansas home because of Canopy.

 Ozark Guidance has partnered with Canopy from the very beginning.
 They currently provide mental health care to our clients, when needed.
 Ozark Guidance also holds trainings about refugees and trauma to "better assist Canopy volunteers in working with those resettled in NWA".
 Their mission is to save and change lives by providing compassionate, quality mental health services.